Parent & Student Resources

 Blueprints are available for all NOCTI credentials and provide competency lists, percentage breakdowns, sample questions, and skill-based job examples.
 Students use Blueprints to focus studying on areas in need of improvement and to prepare for success in their selected career path.

 Study Guides serve as a road map for credential preparation.
 The digital format makes them accessible from anywhere and with any device.
-This resource includes study checklists and breakdowns both the knowledge-based and skill-based components of the credentialing assessment.
+This resource includes study checklists and breakdowns for both the knowledge-based and skill-based components of the credentialing assessment.
 Study Guides are typically ordered through the school or college, but also available for direct order when needed.

 Try Our Testing System